^

 • Clover.

-From them prepare broths and infusions, add to the diet.
-No less effective is ginkgo biloba, ginseng, eleutherococcus.
-Another important step in phytotherapy for diabetes is diet.
-The diet should include vegetables, fruits and greens, which regulate metabolic processes and strengthen the immune system.
-The most useful products are: beets, carrots, garlic and onions, lettuce, celery.
+Decoctions and infusions are prepared from them, added to the diet.
+No less effective are ginkgo biloba, ginseng, eleutherococcus.
+Another important stage of herbal therapy for diabetes is diet.
+The patient's diet should include vegetables, fruits and greens, which regulate metabolic processes and strengthen the immune system.
+The following products are considered the most useful: beets, carrots, garlic and onions, lettuce leaves, celery.

-Herbs from diabetes are most effective in the early stages of the disease.
-But can be used to maintain the body and with severe metabolic disorders.
-All phyto-drugs can be used only by medical authorization.
-Since despite useful properties, medicinal plants have a number of contraindications and side reactions.
+Herbs for diabetes are most effective in the early stages of the disease.
+But they can be used to support the body and in severe metabolic disorders.
+All herbal remedies can only be used with a doctor's permission.
+Since despite the beneficial properties, medicinal plants have a number of contraindications and side effects.

 Attention!

-To simplify the perception of information, this instruction for use of the drug "Therapeutic herbs from type 1 and type 2 diabetes mellitus" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
+To simplify the perception of information, this instruction for use of the drug "Medicinal herbs for type 1 and type 2 diabetes mellitus" translated and presented in a special form on the basis of the official instructions for medical use of the drug.
 Before use read the annotation that came directly to medicines.

 Description provided for informational purposes and is not a guide to self-healing.
 The need for this drug, the purpose of the treatment regimen, methods and dose of the drug is determined solely by the attending physician.
 Self-medication is dangerous for your health.